gitlabhq/gitlabhq/doc/articles/runner_autoscale_aws/index.md

 - `amazonec2-vpc-id=vpc-xxxxx` - Your VPC ID to launch the instance in, read more in [Docker docs about the VPC ID](https://docs.docker.com/machine/drivers/aws/#vpc-id).
 - `amazonec2-subnet-id=subnet-xxxx` - AWS VPC subnet ID.
 - `amazonec2-use-private-address=true` - Use the private IP address for docker-machine, but still create a public IP address.
 Useful to keep the traffic internal and avoid extra costs.
-- `amazonec2-tags=Name,gitlab-runner-autoscale` - AWS extra tag key-value pairs, useful to identify the instances on the AWS console.
+- `amazonec2-tags=runner-manager-name,GitLab Runner autoscale,gitlab,true,gitlab-runner-autoscale,true` - AWS extra tag key-value pairs, useful to identify the instances on the AWS console.
+Read more about [using tags in AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).
 - `amazonec2-security-group=docker-machine-scaler` - AWS VPC security group name, see [AWS security groups](#aws-security-groups).
 - `amazonec2-instance-type=m4.2xlarge` - The instance type that the child Runners will run on.